 Figure 4.
-An example of distributional analysis as a clue to dating a Narrative Com plex: (1) Tower myths (a form of Narrative Complex II: the connection between heaven and earth)and (2) Flood myth ('Primal Waters' Narrative Complex) in Africa in historical times: not absent (pace Witzel), but the restricted distributions suggest recent introduction related to return migration into Africa7
+An example of distributional analysis as a clue to dating a Narrative Complex: (1) Tower myths and (2) Flood myth ('Primal Waters' Narrative Complex) in Africa in historical times: not absent (pace Witzel), but the restricted distributions suggest recent introduction related to return migration into Africa 7 hatched outline or fill indicates doubtful attestation

 - 1. Tower mytheme attested

 - 2. Flood mytheme attested

 - 3. African distribution of (1)

 - 4. African distribution of (2)

-- 5. Improbability of borrowing from South West Asia, where both mythemes occur together in the biblical context hatched outline or fill indicates doubtful attestation
+- 5. improbability of borrowing from South West Asia, where both mythemes occur together in the biblical context

-- 6. The mythical name Mbedzi